eco32i/ngs/README.rst

 The primary goal of CuffBase is to make the results of cuffdiff pipeline accessible to a bench scientist.

-Provides *very limited* plotting facilities via matplotlib.
+Provides (so far) *very limited* plotting facilities via matplotlib.

 Dependencies
 =============
+It's probably a good idea to manage these by setting up a virtual environment

 * `django <http://www.djangoproject.com/>`_ version 1.6.
 * `django-pagination <https://pypi.python.org/pypi/django-pagination>`_